How Long Does an Apprenticeship Last?

 At Total People, we are committed to providing comprehensive support and resources to our apprentices.
 Our experienced team of training advisors offer one-to-one support, guiding apprentices through their learning journey to ensure their success.

-In addition, we offer a range of in-house training programs and workshops, as well as online resources, to enhance our apprentices' skills and knowledge.
+In addition, we offer a range of in-house training programmes and workshops, as well as online resources, to enhance our apprentices' skills and knowledge.

 We understand that the key to success is having access to the right resources, which is why we go above and beyond to provide our apprentices with everything they need to succeed.